 Microsoft is keeping evolving its learning programs to help you and your career keep pace with today’s demanding IT environments.
 The new updated role-based certifications will help you to keep pace with today’s business requirements.
 Microsoft Learning is constantly evolving its learning program to better offer what you need to skill up, prove your expertise to employers and peers, and get the recognition—and opportunities you’ve earned.

-At the Windows Virtual Desktop Master Class in late January 2021, Microsoft announced a new certification exam specialty for Windows Virtual Desktop: Configuring and Operating Windows Virtual Desktop on Microsoft Azure.
+At the Azure Virtual Desktop Master Class in late January 2021, Microsoft announced a new certification specialty exam for Azure Virtual Desktop: Configuring and Operating Microsoft Azure Virtual Desktop.

-At the time of this writing, this exam will be available in March 2021 in the Beta phase.
+This exam will be available in March 2021 in the Beta phase at the time of this writing.
 Beta exams are not scored immediately because Microsoft is gathering data on the quality of the questions and the exam.
 This exam is out of the Beta phase now and it’s Public.
 I will update this article as soon as I get the exam results from Microsoft.

 Exam Target Audience

 The candidates for this exam are Microsoft Azure administrators with subject matter expertise in planning, delivering, and managing virtual desktop experiences and remote applications, for any device, on Azure.

 The responsibilities for this role include deploying virtual desktop experiences and apps to Azure.
-Professionals in this role deliver applications on Windows Virtual Desktop and optimize them to run in multi-session virtual environments.
+Professionals in this role deliver applications on Azure Virtual Desktop and optimize them to run in multi-session virtual environments.
 To deliver these experiences, they work closely with the Azure administrators and architects, along with Microsoft 365 Administrators.

-Candidates for this exam should have experience in Azure technologies, including virtualization, networking, identity, storage, backups, resilience, and disaster recovery.
-They should understand on-premises virtual desktop infrastructure technologies as they relate to migrating to Windows Virtual Desktop.
+To prepare for this exam, you should have experience in Azure technologies, including virtualization, networking, identity, storage, backups, resilience, and disaster recovery.
+They should understand on-premises virtual desktop infrastructure technologies as they relate to migrating to Azure Virtual Desktop.
 These professionals use the Azure portal and Azure Resource Manager templates to accomplish many tasks.
 This role may use PowerShell and Azure Command-Line Interface (CLI) for more efficient automation.

 Please note that to take this exam, you must have expert Azure administration skills.
 Check my AZ-104 Exam: Microsoft Certified Azure Administrator Associate study guide to get prepared.